MicrosoftLearning/mslearn-cosmosdb/api-for-mongodb/instructions/01-create-mongodb-objects/java-create-mongodb-objects.md

     code ./src/main/java/com/fabrikam/App.java
     ```

-1. Copy the following code and *replace the existing content* from the App.js file. *Don't forget that you'll need to replace the uri value for the connection string copied in step 2 of the previous section*.
+1. Copy the following code and *replace the existing content* from the App.java file. *Don't forget that you'll need to replace the uri value for the connection string copied in step 2 of the previous section*.
 This part of the code uses the MongoDB drivers and uses the connection string to Azure Cosmos DB like you would normally use a connection string to any MongoDB server.
 The code then defines and opens the connection to the Azure Cosmos DB account.

     ```java
     package com.fabrikam;